jkentjnr/grunt-force-developer/README.md

 #### options.metadataSourceDirectory
 Type: `String`
-Default value: `'.metadata'`
+Default value: `'app-metadata'`

 The folder used to store all `'-meta.xml'` files for the project.
 A corresponding file is required for all pages, components, trigger and classes.
-If the `projectBaseDirectory` isn't altered, the default location is `./project/.metadata`.
+If the `projectBaseDirectory` isn't altered, the default location is `./project/app-metadata`.

 #### options.pollInterval
 Type: `Integer`